 Please pass it along and be proud of the country we live in, and even more proud of those who serve to protect our ‘GOD-GIVEN’ rights and freedoms.
-I hope you take the time to read this … To understand what the flag draped coffin really means …
+I hope you take the time to read this … to help you understand what the flag draped coffin really means …

 The Meaning of the Flag-Draped Coffin.

-Have you ever noticed that the honor guard pays meticulous attention to correctly folding the United States of America Flag 13 times?
+Let’s take a closer look at the folding of the flag that is laid upon casket of a veteran, and then surrendered to their widows or widowers at burial.
+Have you ever noticed how the honor guard pays meticulous attention to correctly folding the United States of America Flag 13 times?
 You probably thought it was to symbolize the original 13 colonies, but we learn something new every day!
 The 1st fold of the flag is a symbol of life.

-The 2nd fold is a symbol of the belief in eternal life.
+The 2nd fold is a symbol of the belief in God and eternal life.

 The 3rd fold is made in honor and remembrance of the veterans departing the ranks who gave a portion of their lives for the defense of the country to attain peace throughout the world.